human-solutions/file-paths/README.md

 The path separators are kept in memory and displayed in a platform-native representation, i.e. using the platform where the binary is running.
 For Windows, it's `\` and for the others `/`.

-On Windows, any drive letters are kept lower-cased, and on the others, it is discarded.
+On Windows, any drive letters are kept upper-cased, and on the others, it is discarded.

-This means that a string written as either `c:\my\path` or `/my/path` is converted and stored in memory and displayed as:
+This means that a string written as either `C:\my\path` or `/my/path` is converted and stored in memory and displayed as:
-- Windows: `c:\my\path` when the current directory's drive letter is `c`
+- Windows: `C:\my\path` when the current directory's drive letter is `c`
 - Others: `/my/path`

 ## Path components